100% Polyester - Polyester has the highest crease resistance, retains its shape, has

 Waterproofness - The ability of fabric to withstand penetration by water.
-Conventional waterproof fabrics are generally coated with chemicals or laminated with a film that closes the pores in fabric.
+Conventional waterproof fabrics are generally coated with chemicals or laminated with a film that closes the fabric pores.
 (See waterproof/breathable).

 Weather resistant - A loose term referring primarily to a fabric's wind-resistant and water-repellent properties.
 Water-resistant fabrics are those that resist the penetration of water.
-The greater the force of impact as the water hits the fabric surface, the greater the likelihood that it will penetrate the fabric.
+The greater the force of impact of the water hitting the fabric surface, the greater the likelihood it will penetrate the fabric.

 Weight (also known as yield) - Expressed in terms of ounces per square yard of fabric.
-Generally, fabrics weighing less than 4 oz. are considered lightweight, while medium weight is from 4 to 5 oz. and heavyweight is 5 to 6 oz. (although these weight categories vary from fabric to fabric).
+Generally, fabrics weighing less than 4 oz. are considered lightweight, while medium weight is from 4 to 5 oz. and heavyweight is 5 to 6 oz. (weight categories vary from fabric to fabric).

 Welt cuffs - Cuffs on short sleeve garments formed from a single ply of ribbed fabric with a finished edge.
 Fabric for welt cuffs is knit in a bolder stitch construction than that of standard 1 x 1 ribs.

 Wind Proof - The ability of a fabric to shut out wind or air.